wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 exposes its time-series data to <strong>API clients</strong> such as <strong>Grafana</strong> which make <a href="#PromQL">PromQL</a> (Prometheus query language) to extract data in order to display <strong>visualizations</strong> on their websites.

 Because people can't be always watching such screens, Rules are also set in Prometheus to trigger <strong>alerts</strong> pushed to the <a href="#AlertManager">Alert Manager</a> which notifies end-points such as email, Slack, Pager Duty SMS, or other notification mechanisms.

+## PCA Exam

+The $250 90-minute Prometheus Certified Associate (PCA) exam at https://training.linuxfoundation.org/certification/prometheus-certified-associate/ is based on the <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/ProjectForethought.html">PaC (Project Forethought) application</a>, which is a simple to-do list program written in Node.js.
+It is Dockerized and deployed to a virtual machine.
+The application is instrumented with Prometheus client libraries to track metrics across the app.
+The exam's domains:

+18% Observability Concepts
+   * Metrics
+   * Understand logs and events
+   * Tracing and Spans
+   * Push vs Pull
+   * Service Discovery
+   * Basics of SLOs, SLAs, and SLIs
+   <br /><br />

+20% Prometheus Fundamentals
+   * System Architecture
+   * Configuration and Scraping
+   * Understanding Prometheus Limitations
+   * Data Model and Labels
+   * Exposition Format
+   <br /><br />

+28% PromQL
+   * Selecting Data
+   * Rates and Derivatives
+   * Aggregating over time
+   * Aggregating over dimensions
+   * Binary operators
+   * Histograms
+   * Timestamp Metrics
+   <br /><br />

+16% Instrumentation and Exporters
+   * Client Libraries
+   * Instrumentation
+   * Exporters
+   * Structuring and naming metrics
+   <br /><br />

+18% Alerting & Dashboarding
+   * Dashboarding basics
+   * Configuring Alerting rules
+   * Understand and Use Alertmanager
+   * Alerting basics (when, what, and why)
+   <br /><br />

+A PCA digital credential ensures the candidate understands how to use observability data to improve application performance, troubleshoot system implementations, and feed that data into other systems.

+The course "Monitoring Infrastructure and Containers with Prometheus" uses the PaC (Project Forethought) application, which is a simple to-do list program written in Node.js.
+It is Dockerized and deployed to a virtual machine.
+The application is instrumented with Prometheus client libraries to track metrics across the app.

 ## Learning Environment